surajdaru/Rabin-Karp-/README.txt

-This is the code implementation of the Rabin-Karp algorithm, part of a final project I completed CSCI 1810 at Brown University.
+This is the code implementation of the Rabin-Karp algorithm, part of a final project I completed for CSCI 1810 at Brown University.

 rabin_karp.py implements the string-searching algorithm with the use of hashcodes.
 Each subtring gets its own hashcode